kul-optec/alpaqa/examples/CMake/Solver/README.md

 the Eigen ABI, because different CPUs with different vector extensions require different alignments.

-### CasADi
+### CasADi (and other optional components)

 If you need optional alpaqa features, e.g. the CasADi interface, you'll have to specify them explicitly.

-For example, to enable CasADi, first build CasADi itself, and then rebuild alpaqa with CasADi support enabled:
+For example, to enable CasADi, first build and package CasADi itself, and then rebuild alpaqa with CasADi support enabled:
 ```sh
 conan create alpaqa/scripts/recipes/casadi
 conan create alpaqa -o with_casadi=True